Igor-Staszak/useful-scripts/README.md

 # useful-scripts
-Some scripts for various use cases, each script is documented as to how it is used.
+Some scripts for various use cases, each script is documented as to how it can be used.